 About Calstock Parish

 Calstock Parish is situated in the south east of Cornwall, close to the Devon border.
-The parish’s two main villages (Gunnislake and Calstock itself) account for almost half of the population.
-Harrowbarrow, St. Ann’s Chapel, Drakewalls, Albaston, Chilsworthy, Latchley and other small villages, house the remaining population.
+The parish has three main villages (St Ann’s Chapel, Gunnislake and Calstock itself) which account for almost half of the population.
+Harrowbarrow, Drakewalls, Albaston, Chilsworthy, Latchley and other small villages, house the remaining population.
 There are 2617 households within the parish which has a population of 6095.

 Much of this beautiful parish is within the Tamar Valley Area of Outstanding Natural Beauty (AONB) which covers the Tamar, Tavy, Lynher Rivers and the surrounding countryside – Calstock village is designated as a conservation area.The undulating landscape takes in the granite ridge running from Kit Hill to Gunnislake, the Tamar River and beautiful waterfront areas, woodlands and rolling farm land.